loop614/hubsearch/README.md

 ## Description
 - example symfony project
-- search github issues and display number of rocks/sucks words with 1-10 grade
+- search Github issues and display number of rocks/sucks words with 1-10 grade
 - has redis cache

 ## Requirements